-Believe if or not but hemp is actually a fruit.
+Here’s a fun fact: hemp is actually a fruit.
+Who knew?
 Hemp seeds are categorized as an “achene”, a one seeded fruit with an inner “nut” protected by a hard outer shell.
-It is one of the most essential nutrient dense and balanced foods available on earth, and provides an excellent, easily digestible source of protein and balanced good fats for our health.
-Once removed from the shell, the nutritional nut or heart can be eaten raw or pressed to create hemp oil.
+While it is in the cannabis sativa family, hemp actually has no psychoactive properties unlike its relatives.
+It is one of the most essential nutrient dense and balanced foods available on our planet.From this tiny seed, they provide an excellent, easily digestible plant-based source of protein and balanced good fats for our health.
+Once removed from the shell, the nutritional nut or heart can be eaten raw or pressed to create hemp oil or hemp protein powder.

 So why is HEMP considered to be the perfect food?

 Given the last 100 years, one may think that farming and the use of hemp is relatively new.
 In fact, hemp cultivation goes back at least 10,000 years.
 The oldest surviving piece of fabric, made some 8,000 years ago before cropped jeans, used hemp fibre.
 When the Chinese invented paper about 2,000 years ago, they also used hemp as the fibre.